Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 HubSpot works best for ecommerce brands that want more than email — and have the budget to build a full CRM-driven ecosystem.
 Here are some use cases:

 • Multi-channel retailers.
-Manage online store sales, service, and marketing from one platform;
+Manage online store marketing tools along with sales, service, and marketing from one platform;

 • High-ticket ecommerce brands.
 Monitor and optimize longer customer journeys from first browse to post-purchase support;